Apo Hiking Society: APO Tribute albums

 Just a few years after their hiatus, the tribute album Kami nAPO Muna was released in honor of the group.
 The Filipino musical artists who did their own unique renditions of APO songs includes: Imago, Orange and Lemons, Parokya ni Edgar, Kamikazee, Sandwich, Sugarfree, Itchyworms, Sponge Cola, Boldstar, Sound, Drip, Rocksteddy, Top Suzara, Barbie Almalbis, Kitchie Nadal, Shamrock, and The Dawn.
 Their second volume, Kami nAPO muna Ulit has also included their new members in the compilation album are True Faith, Silent Sanctuary, Concrete Sam, Up Dharma Down, Chilitees, The Bloomfields, Scrambled Eggs, The Spaceflower Show, and Hilera.

-Acoustic balladeer Noel Cabangon also had a new tribute album to the Pinoy pop musical group, Throwback: Ang Songbook Ng APO.
+Acoustic balladeer Noel Cabangon also had a tribute album to the Pinoy pop musical group, Throwback: Ang Songbook Ng APO.
 Released in 2014 through Universal Records, it features his cover versions of popular various APO songs.

-2008–2009 reunion
+2008–present: Reunions and occasional performances

-On September 20, 2008, APO Hiking Society had a reunion concert called "Apo of the Philippines" which was held at the Araneta Coliseum to celebrate their 39th Anniversary.
+On September 20, 2008, Apo Hiking Society had a reunion concert called "Apo of the Philippines" which was held at the Araneta Coliseum to celebrate their 39th Anniversary.
 They sang all of the APO favorites and all songs from their past releases.

 On February 7, 2009, APO performed in the Open Air FTI Complex in Taguig.
 The free concert was sponsored in cooperation with Taguig City Hall.
 One month later, the Eraserheads had their Final Set Concert.

-On November 17, 2009, APO Hiking Society marked their 40th anniversary with a big concert at the SM North EDSA Skydome.
+On November 17, 2009, Apo Hiking Society marked their 40th anniversary with a big concert at the SM North EDSA Skydome.
 It was called "APO Kayang-Kaya Pa".
 This was originally scheduled on September 26 but was rescheduled due to the Typhoon "Ondoy" ("Ketsana").

-2010 retirement

-Last December 16, 2009, APO Hiking Society announced that they are already retiring as a group due to the "diminishing creative process."
-They performed a series of shows that started on February 14, 2010, and ended in May, just in time for the elections.
-They also reunited for the last time to perform in the Inauguration of President Benigno 'Noynoy' Aquino III last June 30, 2010.

-Post-APO Hiking Society

-After APO retired from singing with the departure of the lead singer Danny Javier, its members remained active in show business and are still performing:
+From February 14 until the Inauguration of President Benigno 'Noynoy' Aquino III on June 30, 2010, Apo Hiking Society performed a series of performances.

-Jim Paredes is still active in singing and is also a photography hobbyist.
-He is also a political activist.

-Boboy Garovillo now has a career acting in both movie and television.
+Apo Hiking Society remained active nowadays, with Jim Paredes is still active in singing and also a photography hobbyist and political activist, while Boboy Garovillo has a career acting in both movie and television.

 Danny Javier created the Pidro: Ang Saplot Ng Bayan T-shirt line that would be chosen as the official shirt of the Philippine Centennial celebrations in 1998.
 He starred in Bangis on TV5 in 2010 and appeared in Season 3 of ASOP: A Song Of Praise Music Festival in 2014 as a guest judge.
 Javier later retired from both singing and acting.
 He died on October 31, 2022, due to his lingering illness.